Taro-Hayashi/Cannonball-LL/BLE.md

 5 V (VUSB), solder the device in the GP0 position, making sure it is on the reverse side.
 ![](img/IMG_1228.jpg)
 Wire the RESET (1) and BAT+ (2) pads on the back.
-Be careful not to pull on the wiring material or consider not soldering the RESET pad, as if it is stripped, the reset button will also be unusable (resetting with the rear button will not be possible).
+Be careful not to pull on the wiring material or consider not soldering the RESET pad, as if it is stripped, the reset button will also be unusable (resetting with the back button will not be possible).
 ![](img/IMG_1230.jpg)
 (Optional) If you want to convert it to a mouse, you can also wire two NFC's.
 ![](img/IMG_1233.jpg)